hilbix/tino/rants/javascript-es6.md

 >
 > Again, this is not a bad thing and comes very helpful.
 > However it is something completely different than found in other languages.
+>
+> **So this is my rant:  Stop to try to explain JS scoping with other languages!**  Scoping in JS is differnt.
+Period.